 ; aesthacytes, esthacytes (pl)

-A sensory cell of primitive animals: "The marine biologist was an expert in identifying and extracting the aesthacytes in sea sponges."
+A sensory cell of primitive animals: Dr. Owen, the marine biologist, was an expert in identifying and extracting the aesthacytes in sea sponges.

 aesthesia, esthesia (s) (noun)